 - Make a list.
 Decide which meals you're going to make during the coming week, and include the ingredients for them on your shopping list.
 Don't forget to plan for breakfast and snacks, too.
 With a list in hand, you're less likely to stray from the DASH diet to the tempting but unhealthy foods.
 As a bonus, you may save time and money on grocery shopping by using a list.

-2. Remember the DASH diet guidelines while you shop
+Remember the DASH guidelines while you shop

 Large displays and bargain prices may catch your eye while you're in the grocery store.
 To focus on foods that support the DASH diet guidelines:

 - Buy fresh.
 Fresh foods often are healthier choices than are processed foods because they often contain less sodium, fat and added sugar.
 And with fresh foods, you — not the manufacturer — control the ingredients that go into your meals.
 Fresh foods also often have more flavor and health-promoting vitamins, minerals and fiber than their packaged counterparts do.
-If you do buy convenience foods, such as frozen pizzas, luncheon meats or soups, choose those with reduced sodium and fat.
+If you do buy convenience foods, such as frozen dinners, luncheon meats or soups, choose those with reduced sodium and fat.

 - Shop the perimeter.
 While there are many DASH diet-friendly items in the center aisles, focus on spending most of your shopping time in the areas of the grocery store where there's fresh produce, low-fat dairy products and lean meats.

-3. Keep your kitchen stocked with DASH diet staples
+Stock your kitchen with DASH staples

 You're more likely to prepare healthy dishes if you have healthy foods on hand.
 Try to keep these staples in your home:

 - Grains.
 Aim for whole-grain and low-fat varieties of bread, bagels, pitas, cereal, rice, pasta, crackers and tortillas.
+Compare labels and choose the items lower in sodium.

 - Nuts, seeds and legumes.
 Almonds, walnuts, kidney beans, lentils, chickpeas (garbanzos) and sunflower seeds are among the healthy options.
 But get the unsalted or low-salt varieties.

 - Lean meats, poultry and fish.
 Opt for lean selections, such as fish, skinless chicken and turkey, pork tenderloin, extra-lean ground beef, and round or sirloin beef cuts.
+Avoid canned, smoked or processed meats, such as deli meats.

 - Condiments, seasonings and spreads.
 Herbs, spices, flavored vinegars, salsas and olive oil can add zest to your meals without the salt overload.
+Choose low- or reduced-sodium versions of condiments.

-4. Choose healthy cookware
+Choose the right cookware

 Your cookware and kitchen gadgets can make it easier to follow the DASH diet.
 Helpful items include: